MSRConnections/Azure-training-course/Day 2/3. Windows HPC Server 2012 Cluster/1. windows-hpc-install/README.md

 Here's how you do it:

-1. Log in to the [Windows Azure Management Portal](https://manage.windowsazure.com).
+1. Log in to the [Microsoft Azure Management Portal](https://manage.windowsazure.com).

 1. Click the **Settings** tab, click **Affinity Groups** at the top, and click **Add** in the bottom panel.